CS3398-Vulcans-Starfleet/CS3398-Vulcans-S2020/README.md

 ## Setup
-Describe how to install / setup your local environement / add link to demo version. need excel, pycharm for code editing./ local environment needs pyautogui and may need pip to install pyautogui on certain machines. demo version is accessible though the example.xlsm
+Describe how to install / setup your local environement / add link to demo version. deleteAllFiles will need the send2trash module installed - which can be installed with pip install Send2Trash renamePython is setup to rename files with the naming format "x - x - #1.ext" need excel, pycharm for code editing./ local environment needs pyautogui and may need pip to install pyautogui on certain machines. demo version is accessible though the example.xlsm

 ## Code Examples